gitter-badger/blackhairre/README.md

 Exit the imager and eject the SD card.

-Plug the SD card into the raspberry pi.
+Plug the SD card into the Raspberry Pi.

 #What I used
 NOOBS by the Raspberry Pi Foundation at https://www.raspberrypi.org/downloads/noobs/ for the core OS.